 Please be aware that upon receiving an invitation to interview, there will be a stated deadline by which you must book your interview slot, otherwise the invitation will be withdrawn.

-All invitations are sent on the same date and the estimated timing of this is published in the recruitment timeline so it is recommended to be aware of when this is so you can prepared to book your slot.
+All invitations are sent on the same date and the estimated timing of this is published in the recruitment timeline, along with the dates on which interviews are being held, so it is recommended to be aware of when this is so you can be prepared when to book your slot.

 Once you have booked your interview slot, up until the booking deadline, you can change your slot via your Oriel account to any not already taken by another candidate.
 If it is after the booking deadline you should contact the Physician Specialty Recruitment Office to discuss possibilities, however, there is no guarantee that you will be able to change to a different slot.

-If you are unable to attend on the given date and time, and it is not possible to change your timeslot, you should withdraw your application as soon as possible so the interviewing region are aware of this.
+If you are unable to attend on the given date and time, and it is not possible to change your timeslot, you should withdraw your application as soon as possible.

 Please note that if you do not attend the interview, your application cannot progress further.